xolox/vim-easytags/README.md

 Once or twice now in several years I've experienced Exuberant Ctags getting into an infinite loop when given garbage input.
 In my case this happened by accident a few days ago :-|.
 Because my plug-in executes `ctags` in the foreground this will block Vim indefinitely!
 If this happens you might be able to kill `ctags` by pressing [Control-C] [ctrl_c] but if that doesn't work you can also kill it without stopping Vim using a task manager or the `pkill` command (available on most UNIX systems):

     $ pkill -KILL ctags

-If Vim seems very slow and you suspect this plug-in might be the one to blame, increase Vim's verbosity level:

-    :set vbs=1

-Every time the plug-in executes it will time how long the execution takes and add the results to Vim's message history, which you can view by executing the [:messages] [messages] command.

 ### Failed to highlight tags because pattern is too big!